rapidsai/cudf/README.md

 Note: This assumes dependencies including (libgdf)[https://github.com/gpuopenanalytics/libgdf] are already installed, so it is recommended to use the conda environment.

-There is also a Dockerfile which builds and installs LibGDF and PyGDF from source:
+There is also a Dockerfile which builds and installs LibGDF and PyGDF from master for each:
+**Note**: CUDA version (specified in Dockerfile and conda_environments/gdf_build.yml) must match the CUDA driver version installed on the host which will run this container.
 ```
 # From pygdf project root, with CUDA 9.2 driver installed on host machine:
 docker build -t pygdf .